NBKRedSpy/QM_StorageSort/SteamReadMe.txt

 [tr]
 [td]BackpackSortModifierKey
 [/td]
-[td]Shift
+[td]None
 [/td]
 [td]The key to hold down while pressing the 'Sort Key' to sort the player's backpack instead of a container.
-Set to None to disable backpack sort.
+Set to None to not require a modifier key.
 This currently only works when in a raid.
 [/td]
 [/tr]
 [tr]